 Beating the Competition

-As a consumer you don’t necessarily want the cheapest price, because cheap price usually means cheap product.
+As a consumer, you don’t necessarily want the cheapest price because cheap price usually means a cheap product.
 Neither the consumer nor the business is going to be happy with the end product.

-As a business you can be a price leader if that’s the direction you want to go.
-However it would require a lot of upfront cost, because you’re not going to be able to run the business out of your home and be able to purchase supplies in bulk, and run multiple machines.
-Then the business becomes about producing product and not just a fun, enjoyable business you started because you like making custom apparel.
+As a business, you can be a price leader if that’s the direction you want to go.
+However, it would require a lot of upfront cost, because you’re not going to be able to run the business out of your home and be able to purchase supplies in bulk and run multiple machines.
+Then the business becomes about producing a product and not just a fun, enjoyable business you started because you like making custom apparel.
 You’re now in manufacturing where it becomes all about the numbers.

 Unique Selling Proposition (USP)/Competitive Advantage

 What you do is unique enough that more than likely none of the competition can offer the same things you do. – This can be both product and services.

 An example from Coldesi is that we are one of the few companies on the market that offer more than one type of custom apparel machine.
 So if you’re dealing with a company that only supplies embroidery machines, if you want to branch out into DTG or Bling, that company can’t help you any further.
 So Coldesi’s USP is that we are a one-stop-shop and can grow with your business.
 Another benefit is that Coldesi works directly with a supply company – Colman & Company.
 And the products that Colman & Company sell are being used and tested directly on the machines Coldesi sells.
 This is unique in the supply world.
 Often companies are buying supplies and there’s been no real-world testing experience, so there’s no guarantee as to how they’ll perform on the machines or with the fabrics.
 If a person has a question about a supply, the support reps can walk outside and test it, or have used it themselves.